kunle009/FoundationDesign/README.md

 ## Project Purpose

-1. Create a free python package that can analyse and design pad foundation,combined footing foundation, pile foundation and/or raft foundation design.
+1. Create a free python package that can analyse and design pad foundation,combined footing foundation, pile foundation and raft foundation design.

-2. Create the web version of this module.
+2. Create the web app for the structural design of foundations.

 ## Functionality and usage